Chest radiography; Serial chest x-ray; X-ray - chest

 How to Prepare for the Test

 Tell the health care provider if you are pregnant.
 Chest x-rays are generally not done during pregnancy, and special precautions are taken if they are needed.

 How the Test will Feel

 There is no discomfort.
-The film plate may feel cold.
+The imaging plate may feel cold.

 Why the Test is Performed

 Your provider may order a chest x-ray if you have any of the following symptoms:

 - A persistent cough